Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: The average number of elements in the -Selmer groups of elliptic curves

-We therefore have the following theorem. \begin{theorem} Let $F$ be an acceptable family of elliptic curves and let $N(F;X)$ denote the number of elliptic curves in $F$ that have height bounded by $X$.
+We then have the following result counting the number of elliptic curves in a large family, which is \cite[Theorem~3.17]{BS}: \begin{theorem} Let $F$ be a large family of elliptic curves and let $N(F;X)$ denote the number of elliptic curves in $F$ that have height bounded by $X$.
 Then

 \end{theorem}